-Denali lives in Washington, D.C.
+Denali (they/them) lives in Washington, D.C.
 She is originally from Southern Maine and her family is from Southern India.
 She is passionate about climate action and uplifting the voices of communities most impacted by environmental racism and the climate crisis through her communications work.
 Denali leads POWHR’s media and communications work as Communications Director.
 You can find her reading a book, painting, or walking in the woods.

 Grace Tuttle, POWHR Development and Programs Coordinator

 Grace (she/her) is the Advocacy Director at Protect Our Water Heritage Rights (POWHR).
 Grace is passionate about true public participation and environmental justice.
 She works to empower advocates who are fighting the fracked gas Mountain Valley Pipeline and Southgate Extension.
 She was a member of the 2022 Women’s Earth Alliance Grassroots Accelerator, which catalyzes the critical efforts of women leaders who have stepped forward to protect our families, communities, and ecosystems from environmental and climate threats.
 Grace is an avid gardener and was Co-Captain of the University of Virginia Women’s Rowing Team.